cloudknit-io/cloudknit/docs/define/selective_reconcile.md

 # Selective Reconcile

-Selective reconcile is used when a user wants to **skip reconciliation** of a component be it teardown or provisioning.

-To skip a component you need to follow following steps:-
+Selective reconcile can be used when you don't need to re-provision the entire environment but only reconcile certain components.

-- The First step is to add **selectiveReconcile** to the **spec** scope in yaml.
+1. The First step is to identify the components you wish to selectively reconcile.
+Add **selectiveReconcile** to the **spec** scope in yaml.
 ```yaml
 selectiveReconcile:
     tagName: componentType